 I made sure to stop at Antelope Canyon in Arizona, and Horseshoe bend before I visited the Grand Canyon.
 There are plenty of ways to see the Grand Canyon and plenty to do, but I chose to take a mule ride down the North Rim.
 I then stopped at Monument Valley, the absolutely stunning White Sands National Park and Cadillac Ranch.

 And that was it.
 Before I knew it two months had passed, my road trip was over, and I found myself heading back to New York.
-A female, travelling solo on a two month adventure, driving through some of the United States most barren lands may sound scary, but I highly recommend considering it!
-You get to do what you want, when you want, and be on your own schedule the entire time.
+A female, traveling solo on a two-month adventure, driving through some of the United States most barren lands may sound scary, but I highly recommend considering it!
+You get to do what you want, when you want and be on your own schedule the entire time.
 You’ll learn so much about yourself and grow as a person.
 It’s freeing, it’s empowering, so what are you waiting for?!